cvondrick/ihog/README.md

 Installation
 ------------

 Before you can use this tool, you must compile iHOG.
-Execute the `compile' script in MATLAB:
+Execute the 'compile' script in MATLAB:

     >> compile